Skip to main content

 • Cardiac Remodeling ∞ While less studied, some evidence suggests that chronic sex steroid deprivation may influence cardiac structure and function, potentially leading to adverse remodeling over extended periods.

 The cumulative effect of these changes is a heightened susceptibility to cardiovascular disease, including myocardial infarction, stroke, and heart failure.
-This necessitates a proactive approach to assessment and management in patients undergoing long-term GnRH analog therapy.
+This necessitates a proactive approach to cardiovascular risk assessment and management in patients undergoing long-term GnRH analog therapy.

 Long-Term Implications and Monitoring Protocols